Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation: Introduction

 \section{Introduction}

 Topological superconductivity (TSC) has long been pursued as a platform for topological quantum computation (TQC)~\cite{Kitaev1997_TQCmanifesto,Nayak2008_TQC_review}.
 In two dimensions, the paradigmatic example is the spinless $2e$ $p+ip$ TSC, whose vortices trap Majorana zero modes~\cite{volovik2003_universe,Read1999_pairfermion,Ivanov2000_nonabelian_pwave}.
+These zero modes can also be realized at the boundary of a one-dimensional $p$-wave superconductor known as the Kitaev chain~\cite{kitaev2001unpaired}.
 The resulting non-locally encoded Hilbert space and non-Abelian statistics offer a robust route to storing and manipulating quantum information with hardware-level protection against local decoherence.
 Yet a central bottleneck remains: in the standard four-vortex qubit encoding, vortex-braiding only generates single-qubit Clifford gates~\cite{BRAVYI2002_fermionicQC}, while realizing the full multi-qubit Clifford group typically requires measurements or redundant encodings~\cite{Karzig2016_Majorana_architect,Calzona2020_majoranaCNOT,frey2025_MajoaranaEntanglingGate}.
-Computational universality further relies on resource intensive magic state distillation protocols~\cite{Bravyi2005_Cliffordmagic} or rather complicated ``twisted"\cite{bonderson2013_twistedinterferometry} or ``tilted"\cite{Freedman2006_tilted} interferometry schemes involving multiple probe anyons or time-dependent, topology-changing deformations of the medium, which are difficult to realize.
+Computational universality further relies on resource intensive magic state distillation protocols~\cite{Bravyi2005_Cliffordmagic} or rather complicated ``twisted"\cite{bonderson2013_twistedinterferometry} or ``tilted"\cite{Freedman2006_tilted,bonderson2010_blueprinttopologicallyfaulttolerantquantum} interferometry schemes involving multiple probe anyons or time-dependent, topology-changing deformations of the medium, which are difficult to realize.

 Recent progress in Van der Waals stacked 2D materials has underscored a broader lesson: assembling well-understood building blocks can unlock qualitatively new phases that are absent in any single component.
 Motivated by this ``materials-by-design" viewpoint, we ask: Can we use an analogous strategy to elevate the computational power of TSCs by using $2e$ TSC not as an endpoint, but as an ingredient?